Specific Jurisdiction and Jurisdiction in Admiralty

 The substantive breadth of admiralty jurisdiction is meticulously detailed in Section 4(1) of the AJSC Act, which enumerates an extensive and non-exhaustive list of maritime claims.
 This enumeration reflects the diverse and multifaceted nature of maritime commerce and the myriad legal relationships it generates.
 The High Courts are empowered to hear and determine questions pertaining to these claims.
 The claims can be broadly categorized into several thematic groups, illustrating the comprehensive coverage intended by the legislature.

 Claims Arising from Torts and Operational Liabilities: Admiralty jurisdiction provides a forum for redressing harm caused by vessel operations.
 This includes claims for loss or damage caused by the operation of a vessel, such as collision damage to other vessels, port infrastructure, or fixed objects.
 It extends to claims for loss of life or personal injury occurring in direct connection with vessel operation, whether the incident transpires on land (e.g., a dockside accident) or on water.
 Claims for loss or damage to goods carried on a vessel, or damage to associated property and interests, are also covered.
 A particularly significant modern inclusion is the jurisdiction over environmental damage.
 This encompasses damage or threat of damage caused by a vessel to the environment, coastline, or related interests; the costs of preventive, minimization, and removal measures; compensation for environmental damage; costs of environmental restoration; and consequential losses suffered by third parties.
-This reflects the global emphasis on holding maritime actors responsible for ecological harm.
+This reflects the global emphasis on holding maritime actors responsible for ecological harm, aligning Indian law with international environmental instruments such as the International Convention on Civil Liability for Bunker Oil Pollution Damage 2001 and the Nairobi International Convention on the Removal of Wrecks 2007.

 Maritime Liens: Finally, the Act explicitly includes "maritime lien" as a claim under Section 4(1)(w).
 A maritime lien is a unique concept in admiralty law: a privileged claim upon a vessel, arising from certain categories of services rendered to it or injuries caused by it, which attaches to the vessel from the moment the claim arises and travels with the vessel regardless of changes in ownership.
-Its inclusion recognizes and preserves this powerful security right within the statutory framework, allowing claimants possessing a maritime lien (such as for salvage, crew wages, collision damage, and some necessaries, depending on the legal system) to enforce it through an action in rem against the vessel itself.
+Section 9 of the AJSC Act recognizes five categories of maritime liens: (a) claims for wages and other sums due to the master and crew; (b) claims for loss of life or personal injury occurring in direct connection with the operation of the ship; (c) claims for reward for salvage; (d) claims for port, canal, and other waterway dues and pilotage dues; and (e) claims based on tort arising out of physical loss or damage caused by the operation of the ship.
+Maritime liens are secret, invisible charges that do not require registration and take priority over mortgages and other registered charges.
+Their inclusion in the statutory framework preserves this powerful security right, allowing claimants possessing a maritime lien to enforce it through an action in rem against the vessel itself, even after the vessel has changed ownership.

 Applicability and Exclusions: The Personal and Subject-Matter Reach